NeptuneZhao/NeptuneZhao/README.md

-- 👋 Hi, I’m @NeptuneZhao, a Chinese freshman.
-2023
+- 👋 Hi, I’m @NeptuneZhao, a Chinese Sophomore in Harbin Institute of Technology (Shenzhen), 2024.
-- 👀 I’m interested in CSharp/JSON...
+- 👀 I’m interested in network A/D, communication.
-- 🌱 I’m currently learning AI & CSharp!
+- 🌱 I’m currently learning common C data structure and machine learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with students with programming probies.
 - 📫 How to reach me?
 You can send emails to qq1836143240@outlook.com.

 <!---